abalasa-amd/cvs/docs/install/cvs-install.rst

 .. tip::

-  See `Test configuration files <../reference/configuration-files/configure-config>`_ for code snippets and parameters of each configuration file.
+  See :doc:`Test configuration files <../reference/configuration-files/configure-config>`_ for code snippets and parameters of each configuration file.

 Follow these instructions for each test you'd like to conduct.